Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and

 22. Singaporean Rules About Public Cleanliness and Order Are Way Exaggerated.

 In the 80s, some cheeky company came up with the “Singapore is a Fine City” tee as a pun on how there is a plethora of fines for all sorts of minor offenses in the country.
-Humorous as it seemed at that moment, this paints an awful image of the country over the long-run.
+Humorous as it seemed at that moment, this painted an awful image of the country over the long-run.